umass-compsci-220/umass-compsci-220.github.io/materials/homework/closures.md

 ### `composeFunctions`

-Write a function that takes as input an array of functions of type `(x: T) => T`, potentially empty, and returns a closure that takes a value `v: T` and returns an array of the values obtained by starting with `v` and successively applying zero, one, two, ..., all functions of the array.
-That is, the array returned by the closure is `[v, f0(v), f1(f0(v)), ...]` if the array of functions is `[f0, f1, ...]`.
+Write a function that takes in an array of functions, each of type `GenericFunction<T>`, i.e., `(x: T) => T`.
+It returns a closure that takes in one argument `v` of type `T`.
+When called, the closure returns an array of the values obtained by starting with `v` and successively applying each  function of the array passed into `composeFunctions`.
+That is, the array returned by the closure is
+`[v, f0(v), f1(f0(v)), ...]` if the array of functions is `[f0, f1, ...]`.

 ### `cyclic`